jaeksoft/opensearchserver/src/drupal-module/opensearchserver/README.txt

 CONFIGURATION
 -------------
-1)  Enabled the OpenSearchServer drupal module from http://your-website.com/admin/build/modules/
+1)  Enable the OpenSearchServer drupal module from http://your-website.com/admin/build/modules/

 2)  You'll now find a OpenSearchServer menu in the Site configuration